How to design user scenarios: best practices and examples

 On a more practical side, a user scenario tends to include who the user is and what their goal is at that moment.
 Generally, scenarios are concise and represent a snapshot of the user experience.

 An important aspect of user scenarios is that they can help the team understand more than what the goals of the user are.
 Many design teams believe the main advantage of having user scenarios is that once we establish what the user’s goal is, it becomes easier to define how the user would go about reaching that goal.
-That is closely connected to other tools in the UX game, like mental models and user personas.
+That is closely connected to other tools in the UX game, such as user personas.

 There are different takes on user scenarios, with some designers going for more task-focused scenarios while others prefer a more complete and detailed scenario.
 The right fit for you will depend on how much you know about your users, and how you prefer to organize all that information.